afrcvn/HadithHub/README.md

 ## Project Structure

 - `script.py`: The main Python script for processing Hadith data.
-- `raw/`: Directory containing the raw Hadith data in JSON files sourced from [A7med3bdulBaset's Hadith JSON Repository](https://github.com/A7med3bdulBaset/hadith-json).
-- `hadiths/`: Directory where the processed data will be saved as individual JSON files.
+- `books/`: Directory where the processed data will be saved as individual JSON files.

 ## License
 This project is licensed under the MIT License.